Functional central limit theorems for rough volatility

 where $t^*_i\in[t-t_{i},t-t_{i-1}]$ and $t^*_{\nt+1}\in[0,t-t_{\nt}]$ and we use that $G(0)=0$.
 This expression is closer to the usual left-point forward Euler approximation.
-For numerical purposes,~\eqref{eq:left-point rDonsker} is much more efficient (and a suitable candidate for optimal $t_i^*$ is given in Section~\ref{sec:MomentMatching}), since the integral~$G$ required in~\eqref{eq:brute-force rDonsker} is not necessarily available in closed form.
-As could be expected, the Hurst parameter influences the speed of convergence of the scheme.
-We leave a formal proof to further study, but the following argument provides some intuition about the correct normalising factor: For $\alpha\in\Rkl_-$, since $g \in \Ll^\alpha$, the approximation~\eqref{eq:left-point rDonsker} reads, for any $n\geq 1$,
+For numerical purposes,~\eqref{eq:left-point rDonsker} is much more efficient, since the integral~$G$ required in~\eqref{eq:brute-force rDonsker} is not necessarily available in closed form.
+Nevertheless, not any arbitrary choice of~$t^*_i$ gives the desired convergence from the above argument.
+We shall present a suitable candidate for optimal~$t_i^*$ in Section~\ref{sec:MomentMatching}, which guarantees weak convergence in H\"older sense.